sabineloos/GDIF-damageprediction/README.md

 ## Licensing and availability

 The code and the data are both licensed under the CC-by-NC-SA license.
 Feel free to use either based on the terms and conditions listed in the LICENSE.md file in the code and data's respective folders and reference the above paper.
-We intend this code to be used for NON-COMMERCIAL uses, if you'd like to use either for commercial uses, please contact Sabine Loos at  [sloos@stanford.edu](mailto::sloos@stanford.edu).
+We intend this code to be used for NON-COMMERCIAL uses, if you'd like to use either for commercial uses, please contact Sabine Loos at  [sloos@umich.edu](mailto::sloos@umich.edu).

 ### Data availability